Clovelly, New South Wales: History

 Today the suburb is affectionately referred to as "Cloey" by many residents and locals.

 Trams

 The Clovelly tram line began at Alison Road to the intersection of Clovelly and Carrington Roads in 1912, then extending to Clovelly in 1913 helping to popularise the area.
 This line branched from Anzac Parade at Alison Road, and ran on its own tram reservation beside Centennial Park as far as Darley Road.
 Here it diverged from services to Coogee, to run north along Darley Road, then turned right into Clovelly Road to run down to its terminus at Clovelly Beach.
 Though services ran from Circular Quay and from Railway Square (from 1923), the line closed in 1957.
-The tram line followed the current route of bus 339.
+The tram line followed the route of Transdev John Holland bus route 339.